 - Family Fun: Other Kid Friendly Activities and Resources

 Whether it takes as much planning as a camping trip with the kids, or you’ve just decided on a spontaneous day trip to the ice cream shop, all the best family memories start with a fun idea.
-But when you’re deciding on family activities, it’s also important to keep a few things in mind.
+The kids always grow up so fast, so planning fun memories and capturing them with personalized photo gifts can help you relive the best moments.
+When you’re deciding on family activities, it’s also important to keep a few things in mind.
 To help you make sure you’ve covered all your bases, we’ve provided a few simple reminders below:

 Plan Snacks, Drinks, and Meals for the Activity